Youngest Deputy Secretary General elected at Muslim Council’s 21st Annual General Meeting (AGM)

 All projects are designed to work towards MCB’s vision of ‘empowering the Muslim community towards achieving a just, cohesive and successful British society.’

 Delegates at the conference also elected members for the National Council 2018-2020, who are responsible to the General Assembly for the efficient and proper running of the MCB, and to carry out policies laid out by the General Assembly.
 The election process was supervised by an independent election commissioner, solicitor Khalid Sofi.
-See the full list of members here.

 About the New Leadership